 Their bamboo pajamas come in natural earth tones that should fit easily into any style.
 The texture of these pajamas is stretch knit, offering not just style but comfort too.

 Cozy Earth is a luxury brand.
-As a result, their pajamas are well above the average price.
+As a result, their sleepwear range is well above the average price.
 However, the benefits of these stylish, sustainable pajamas are well worth it if you can afford the cost.

 Features: 70% bamboo viscose, 25% cotton, 5% spandex, machine wash